 All are installed to meet specifications required and each have their own benefits.
 If you would like free specialist advice, please visit our contact page to get in touch or call us direct at our main office on 01246 412 222 and speak to a member of our technical team.
 We are always happy to answer any questions you have on our resin products.

-Some of the main benefits or epoxy resin are its durability and hard wearing nature.
+Some of the main benefits of epoxy resin are its durability and hard-wearing nature.
 It can withstand the weight of a forklift and other machinery.
 It can also have constant pedestrian traffic going over it.
 As long as you maintain the floor and patch any repairs you need to over the years, your resin floor with be easy to manage and long lasting.

-Polyurethane resin flooring is another example of a hard wearing resinous material.
-It has good to high levels of chemical resistance depending on the product installed and can come in self smoothing options just like epoxy.
+Polyurethane resin flooring is another example of hard-wearing resinous material.
+It has good to high levels of chemical resistance depending on the product installed and can come in self-smoothing options just like epoxy.
 It has many uses within industrial settings as well as commercial.

-One of the main areas which you will find a polyurethane floor system is within breweries.
+One of the main areas in which you will find a polyurethane floor system is within breweries.
 This is due to the chemicals which are involved in the brewing process.
-On a concrete surface the chemicals will attack the floor and make it break down.
+On a concrete surface, the chemicals will attack the floor and make it break down.
 Polyurethane, on the other hand, will not break down in the same way so is perfect for breweries, microbreweries and distilleries.

 Like epoxy, polyurethane flooring can be self smoothing, which means it will create a more even surface on an uneven floor.